Where can I find facts and information about the Aztecs?

 These websites are good places to start your search.

-Some of the unusual words used in Wonderopolis articles are highlighted.
+Some unusual words used in Wonderopolis articles are highlighted.
 If you move your mouse over or tap on the highlighted word it will open a bubble explaining what the word means.

-- Go to the main Aztec (Native American People) article, or another article of your choice.
+Go to the main Aztec (Native American People) article or explore the ones on different Aztec gods and goddesses.

 Tips: The information is at Reading Level 1 which means it is at a primary level.
 More information is displayed at Level 2.
 Choose the '2' at the top of the screen to change the level.